CumaBolat/Snake-Game/README.md

 # Snake-Game

-Simple snake game in 200 lines.
-I used Java Swing library for the ui.
+Simple snake game in java.
+I used Swing library for the ui.

 Rules: